Best practices for jobs¶

 Simulations which must run for a long period of time achieve the best throughput when composed of main small jobs utilizing checkpoint/restart chained together.

-Edison and Cori each have dedicated large, local, parallel scratch file systems.
+Cori has dedicated large, local, parallel scratch file systems.
 The scratch file systems are intended for temporary uses such as storage of checkpoints or application input and output.
 Data and I/O intensive applications should use the local scratch (or Burst Buffer) filesystems.

 These systems should be referenced with the environment variable